-We identified issues in the previous fiscal year's evaluation as listed in "1." above and held discussions with the members of the Board of Directors in meeting separate from the Board of Directors.
-As a result, partial improvements were observed in the effectiveness of internal control systems and Outside Directors' understanding of the company and opportunities for participation.
+We identified issues in the FY2020 evaluation as listed in "1." above and held discussions with the members of the Board of Directors in meeting separate from the Board of Directors.
+As a result, partial improvements were observed in ensuring the internal control system's effectiveness and Outside Directors' understanding of the company and opportunities for participation.
 We were also able to confirm that the Company's Board of Directors is making appropriate decisions through open and lively discussion based on diverse expertise, values, and viewpoints and is playing an influential role in improving medium- to long-term corporate value, as was also noticed in the previous fiscal year's evaluation.

-Conversely, continuing from the previous fiscal year, it came to light that further improvement was necessary regarding collaboration with both Outside Directors and auditors, along with initiatives to demonstrate the role and capabilities of the Board of Directors.
+Conversely, continuing from FY2020, it came to light that further improvement was necessary regarding initiatives to demonstrate the role and capabilities of the Board of Directors, along with collaboration with both Outside Directors and auditors.